-The Chattahoochee Riverwalk in Columbus, GA, is a 22-mile linear park skirting the banks of the Chattahoochee River.
-The meandering and hilly path links the quaint cotton mill village of Bibb City, downtown Columbus and the drill fields at Fort Benning.
+The Chattahoochee Riverwalk in Columbus, skirts the banks of the Chattahoochee River.
+The meandering and hilly paved pathway links the quaint cotton mill village of Bibb City, downtown Columbus, and the drill fields at Fort Benning.

 The Chattahoochee Riverwalk runs through Columbus, GA, and has several access points and parking is available in numerous places along the route.
 Access points include:

 Bay Avenue and 11th Street